A long tradition of art and crafts on the island of Sri Lanka has developed into a vibrant contemporary modern art scene.

 - Profession: Artist, Poet, Painter

 Jayasiri Semage is another artist who, like Keyt, has succeeded in combining Sri Lankan traditions with modernism.
-He specialises in folkloric scenes, combining avant-garde cubism with traditional Buddist techniques to create paintings which celebrate life.
+He specializes in folkloric scenes, combining avant-garde cubism with traditional Buddist techniques to create paintings that celebrate life.

 Credit goes to: https://theculturetrip.com